ggarredondo/WAD2_Website/README.md

 <br/>
 How to run the site:<br/>
 -Install npm package manager in the OS.<br/>
--Open a terminal window located in the cloned folder.<br/>
+-Open a terminal window located from the cloned folder.<br/>
 -Type "npm install" to install all dependencies.<br/>
 -Type "node index.js" to run the website.<br/>
 -Write the URL "localhost:3000" on your browser.<br/>